YongwoonJang/gyujanggak/README.md

 # gyujanggak
-This project is for providing functions for predicting in human conversation to anticipate a text from a text
+This project is for providing functions for answering questions from humans.

 ## Functions
 1. A function for korean morpheme analize.